 PCV is a chemotherapy treatment used to treat brain tumours.

-This information should ideally be read with our general information about chemotherapy
+This information is best when read with our general information about chemotherapy

-PCV comes from the initials of the chemotherapy drugs used:
+The name PCV comes from the initials of the chemotherapy drugs used in the treatment.
+The drugs are:

 You usually have PCV in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.
 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.